 a book.
 Now switch on the torch and focus it on the book.
-Can you see the reflected light on other friend?
-If not, Why?
+Can you see the patch of light on your friend?
+Why?
 Did the light that fell on the book not get reflected?
 We know that we can see the objects only after light is reflected from them, as mentioned in activity 1.

 If light falls on any object, it is reflected back.
-But we see reflected light, only when light falls on the objects like mirror.
+But we see reflected light, as if from a source, only when it falls on the objects like mirror.